hyili/PIAlgoChud/README.md

     - https://www.craig-wood.com/nick/articles/pi-chudnovsky/

 ## Feature
-- Multithread, Affinity, Blocking-Queue, Master-Worker Architect
+- Multithread, Affinity, Blocking-Queue, Master-Worker Architect, and Shared-Memory
-- 3.8x speedup in 8 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 32,904 ms
+- 4.00x speedup in 8 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 30,395 ms
-- 2.8x speedup in 4 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 44,896 ms
+- 3.00x speedup in 4 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 40,218 ms
-- 1.8x speedup in 2 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 69,882 ms
+- 1.85x speedup in 2 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 65,307 ms
-- Single core Chudnovsky completes in 127,179 ms
+- Single core Chudnovsky completes in 120,450 ms

 ## Prerequisition
 - C++17